andrewdotn/crk-db/docs/CW.md

 ## `\mrp` **morphemes** [multiple]

-Each `\mrp` field shows one of the morphemes contained in the entry, regardless of whether that morpheme is part of the primary or secondary stem, or derivational or inflectional.
+Each `\mrp` field shows one of the morphemes contained in the stem (`\stm`), regardless of whether that morpheme is part of the primary or secondary stem, or derivational or inflectional.

 This field allows for nesting, where an `\mrp` field can be followed immediately by an `\mrp2` field, so that the `\mrp2` field indicates the morphemes contained within the `\mrp` field